x123/kdy-iss/docs/vhf-radio.md

 - **I** - Any other useful information to rescuers (e.g., "we are a 37-foot white sailing yacht")
 - **O** - OVER

+### Making a distress call

+1. Disable the keylock (if enabled) by holding the :material-key: button.
+2. Change to **CH 16** using the arrow keys.
+3. Set radio to high power (using the **HI/LO** soft-key).
+4. Use the Push-to-Talk (PTT) button on the side to transmit.
+5. Proceed to transmit distress message by voice.

 ### An example distress call for a vessel sinking